MrFantm/Cobalt/README.md

 # Cobalt
 Cobalt is a project I'm currently working on to replicate and simulate a digital society and economy.
 I am by no means a professional, this is just something that I'm working on in my free time.
 It's more of a learning tool for myself than anything else.
-If you have any
-You're free to download this if you want but please do not distribute it to anyone else, Lead them to this git page.
+If you have any questions or comments you can shoot me an email at: mrfantom7655@gmail.com You're free to download this if you want but please do not distribute it to anyone else, Lead them to this git page.

 # NOTE!
-When you download the project move it to C:\Program Files!
-You must do this manually for now until I write a program to do it for you.
-If it's not in that directory it won't work properly, as I stated before, I am far from a professional so for now the Directories are hardcoded in the script.
+I haven't uploaded the project yet, I'm still polishing it up a bit more!

 # Current Features